 Free STL-repair software

-netfabb - a free Windows program for 3D printing to view, edit, analyze and repair STL files
+Autodesk Meshmixer - a free program for 3D printing to view, edit, analyze and repair STL files

 Meshlab - Open source software for processing and editing of unstructured 3D triangular meshes.
 It also has an extremely fast slide function.